undergrad-partner-school

 Main Student Body

-The total number of students enrolled at Lehigh University in 2025 was 7,692.
+The overall number of students enrolled at Lehigh University in 2025 was 7,692.

-The school reported an out-of-state student body portion of 73.23% for that year.
+That year, the institution had an out-of-state student body percentage of 73.23.
 There was a total of 5,911 undergraduate students, including 385 international students.
-The number of transfer students at this school was 50.
+50 students were admitted as transfer students.

 Student Population Gender Ratio